AJGrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22 - A script that displays all users and thier home directories, sorted by users A script to write a commadn that finds all empty files and directories 24 - A script that lists all the files with a gif
+ 25 - A script to for an acrostic poem